 Write down your big final goal.
 For example: I want to lose weight.

 Make a list of the actions you plan to do to get there.
-For example: Cut out sugar, replace treats with low-cal versions, eat healthier, exercise more.
+For example: Cut out sugar, replace treats with low-calorie versions, eat healthier, and exercise more.